This post contains affiliate links.

 Girl in yellow overalls next to many bottles of kombucha.

-Step 3: The Second fermentation
+Step 3: The Second Fermentation

 • Homemade kombucha from the first fermentation